AdobeDocs/commerce-cloud-tools/src/pages/index.md

 ---
 title: Commerce Cloud Tools
-description: This is the overview page of the Commerce Cloud Tools.
+description: This is the overview page of the Commerce Cloud Tools documentation.
 ---

 <Hero slots="image, heading, text"/>